 Morrison.
 In this case, the values of the variables that are unique to FINANCE (IdNumber and Salary) are missing.

-Match-Merging Data Sets with Multiple Observations in a BY Group is the employee ID number of the player playing Role.
-IdNumber
+Match-Merging Data Sets with Multiple Observations in a BY Group

 The Little Theater has a third data set, REPERTORY, that tracks the casting assignments in each of the season's plays.
 REPERTORY contains these variables: